PLAYER OF THE GAME – Clemson – Demontez Stitt

 Another night, another impressive stat line for Stitt.

-The senior scored 16 points, handed out five assists and grabbed five rebounds.
-Though he had three steals, Stitt also committed five turnovers.
+The senior point guard scored 16 points on 5-of-9 shooting from the field.
+He handed out four assists and grabbed five rebounds.
+Stitt also blocked a pair of shots.

-PLAYER OF THE GAME – GEORGIA TECH – Imam Shumpert
+PLAYER OF THE GAME – Boston College – Reggie Jackson

 STAT OF THE GAME

 Boston College had 15 offensive rebounds.
 Though the number leaves a little bit to be desired, Brownell said it's a product of what the Eagles do on the offensive end.

 "They're shooting jump shots, so when it does miss, they're bouncing longer.
 It's more of a fifty, fifty ball," Brownell said.
 "They bring guys running in, so your block outs are more difficult.

 "Do I block the guy out?
 Or do I just try to go get the ball?
 Where's he coming from?"

 He added that it's difficult to guard that way.